A glaring illustration of the need for comprehensive health and wellness planning in DC: Providence Hospital

 - growth but the need for universities to manage their risk associated with hospital ownership and operation, which led George Washington University and Georgetown University to bring in partners to run their hospitals.

-And wrt DC General, Greater Southwest, Howard, and Prince George's Hospital, regardless of being in DC or Maryland, I saw the issues as linked and all deriving from the same general issue of providing care, often un- or under-compensated, to impoverished populations.
+And wrt DC General, Greater Southeast, Howard, and Prince George's Hospital, regardless of being in DC or Maryland, I saw the issues as linked and all deriving from the same general issue of providing care, often un- or under-compensated, to impoverished populations.

 -- "Prince George's County's problems as but one more example of the impact of outmigration," 2005